STOLLERY NETS HAT TRICK IN 5-3 WIN FOR MERRIMACK OVER RIT

-Junior defenseman Karl Stollery had his first career hat trick for the Warriors
+Junior defenseman Karl Stollery tallies first career hat trick for Warriors

 ROCHESTER, NY - Karl Stollery (Camrose, AB) tallied his first career hat trick and added an assist as 17th-ranked Merrimack fired 50 shots, ending RIT's 12-game home unbeaten streak with a decisive 5-3 victory Saturday night at Ritter Arena.

 Merrimack (9-4-4, 5-4-3 HEA) resumes Hockey East action with a big home game against #8/7 Maine on Saturday at 4 p.m. at Lawler Arena.
 A very limited amount of tickets remain and are available online at merrimackathletics.com.